Affording Your Pet's Care

 Also, it's important to be aware that:

-Insurance policies for pets work a little differently than human plans.
+Insurance policies for pets work differently than human plans.
 They do not work directly with medical providers, so you must pay for services first, then submit a claim for reimbursement.

 There is a waiting period, typically for about 2 months after you purchase your plan, before you can submit a claim.